muldjord/skyscraper/docs/IMPORT.md

 * `MMM dd, yyyy` (MMM is Jan, Feb and so on...)

 ## How to actually USE the data
-When you've imported all of your data into the resource cache, you can make use of it by enabling Skyscrapers *game list generation* mode simply by leaving out the `-s` command line option entirely.
+When you've imported all of your data into the resource cache, you can make use of it by enabling Skyscrapers *game list generation* mode simply by leaving out the `-s` command line option (eg. `Skyscraper -p PLATFORM`).
 The game list generator will then make use of your imported data.
 If you don't know what the resource cache is, read more about it [here](CACHE.md).